 Good’s book was chosen from a shortlist of six works, which also included:

 - Butter Honey Pig Bread, Francesca Ekwuyasi (Arsenal Pulp Press)

 - You are Eating an Orange.
 You are Naked., Sheung-King (Book*Hug Press)

 - Gutter Child, Jael Richardson (HarperCollins Publishers Ltd.)

 - Vanishing Monuments, John Elizabeth Stintzi (Arsenal Pulp Press)

-The winner of the Adult Novel category will receive $60,000, and each of the six finalists will receive $6,000.
+Each shortlisted novelist received a $6,000 cash prize.
 All of the shortlisted books are also available in print and Kindle editions on Amazon.ca.